eficode-academy/argocd-katas/setup.md

 - Fork and manage repositories in GitHub.
 - Understand and utilize ArgoCD repositories.
-- Familiarize with the "app of apps" setup in ArgoCD.
 - Navigate and interact with the ArgoCD UI.

 ## Introduction